HewlettPackard/c-spiffe/CONTRIBUTING.md

 ## Development setup

-For building, we recommend to build an run inside a docker container.
+For building, we recommend to build and run inside a docker container.
 Refer to [BUILDING.md](BUILDING.MD) for more information.

 ## Conventions